West Space Studio

 Melissa Nguyen was the inaugural West Space artist in residence, awarded a studio in partnership with Melbourne University's Victorian College of the Arts Honours Program.

-Melissa's residency culminated with the presentation of Water Street by Night in the West Space Window.
-This new work was accompanied by an essay by Annabel Brown on Offsite, a paid opportunity for Annabel during her time as a West Space Volunteer.
+Working in painting and print-based media, Melissa explores translation and artifice as creative methodology.
+Her residency culminated with the presentation of Water Street by Night in the West Space Window accompanied by an essay by Annabel Brown on Offsite.

 A smiling woman stands in front of her artwork on display in the West Space window.
 The artwork is a pink faded ink transfer of a woman in many scenes.
 The artist is smiling and looking at the camera